kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 We use the Tabs component feature to display different Kintone native fields depending on the tab.<br>
 When a tab is clicked, we show the corresponding Kintone native fields and hide the rest of the fields.<br>
-We use the `setFieldsShown()` function to hide and show the fields associated with the current tab and use the `addTabsChangeEventListener()` function to handle the click event and update the fields.<br>
+In the "setFieldsShown" function, the fields are shown or hidden by using the [kintone.app.record.setFieldShown()](https://kintone.dev/en/docs/kintone/js-api/other/show-or-hide-a-field/) api and use the `addTabsChangeEventListener()` function to handle the click event and update the fields.<br>
-We also create the tabs using the `createTabs()` function , but this time we set `isBorderVisible: false` to make it more compatible with the Kintone native field.
+We also create the tabs using the `createTabs()` function , but this time we set `isBorderVisible: false` to make it more compatible with the Kintone native field.<br>
-Finally, we call `addTabsToDom` function to append the Tabs to the specified space.
+Finally, we call `addTabsToDom()` function to append the Tabs to the specified space.

 ```javascript
 function initNativeKintoneTabs() {